-According to the Transportation Analysis Updates in Santa Clarita, the Project Site is located approximately 1.36 miles southeast of the Vista Canyon Metrolink Station and 2 miles from existing transit bus stops.87 As such, development and operation of the Project would not obstruct the transit stops or impede operation of the City's transit options.
+According to the Transportation Analysis Updates in Santa Clarita, the Project Site is located approximately 1.36 miles southeast of the Vista Canyon Metrolink Station and 2 miles from existing transit bus stops.
+As such, development and operation of the Project would not obstruct the transit stops or impede operation of the City's transit options.

-According to the City of Santa Clarita's Non-Motorized Transportation Plan, the trail and bike facilities near the Project Site include a multi-use trail and Class III bike route proposed along Sand Canyon Road (approximately 0.25 miles to the west) and a proposed multi-use trail approximately 0.10 miles to the south.88 No existing or proposed bike or trail facilities are located adjacent to the Project Site.
+According to the City of Santa Clarita's Non-Motorized Transportation Plan, the trail and bike facilities near the Project Site include a multi-use trail and Class III bike route proposed along Sand Canyon Road (approximately 0.25 miles to the west) and a proposed multi-use trail approximately 0.10 miles to the south.
+No existing or proposed bike or trail facilities are located adjacent to the Project Site.
 As the Project construction staging would be limited to the Project Site, the Project would not impede the planning or construction of the bicycle or trail facilities referenced in the City's Non-Motorized Transportation Plan during the Project's construction activities.
-To comply with the Sand Canyon Backbone Trails Corridor Extension and SCMC Section 17.39.030, the Project Site.
+To comply with the Sand Canyon Backbone Trails Corridor Extension and SCMC Section 17.39.030, the Project would provide a 12-foot wide trail easement along the western and southern edges of the Project Site.
 This would be implemented in accordance with City code requirements and would not conflict with the SCMC.
 In addition, the Project's new driveways along Triumph Avenue and Tannahill Avenue would provide adequate widths for vehicle access and would not have any visual or physical obstructions that would impede vehicle and pedestrian safety.